MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 > The Distribute SDK for Unity [doesn't support UWP](~/sdk/index.md#unity).
 The instructions in this page cover only Android and iOS.

 > [!WARNING]
 > Google Play considers the in-app update code as malicious behavior even if it isn’t used at runtime.
-Please remove this code as directed in [this section](#remove-in-app-updates-for-google-play-builds) before submitting your app to Google Play.
+Remove this code as directed in [this section](#remove-in-app-updates-for-google-play-builds) before submitting your app to Google Play.
 Failure to not remove the in-app update code can lead to noncompliance and removal of the app from Google Play.

 > [!NOTE]
 > If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the App Center backend.
 We recommend disabling in-app updates for your UI tests.